ret2binsh/hackchurch-bible/README.md

 Hack Church is a group dedicated to making a comprehensive penetration testing methodology available to everyone.
 If you would like to contribute, please submit a PR or report an Issue.

 ## How to use this guide

+### OS
+This guide assumes you are using a pen-testing distro of linux.
+Many open-source distros exist and come with a common set of tools.

+### CLI Input/Output
 The `preformatted text` refers to command line input/output.
 Some text `{{REPLACE_ME}}` (all caps, snake_cased, in between double curly braces), should be replaced with relevant info.
 Sometimes a command will have `# This is a comment` afterward to further provide context for a command.

 ## Methodology